petros-d/docs/cloud/environment-variables.md

 :::caution

 Environment variables marked as secret are stored securely by Astronomer and will never be shown in the Astronomer UI, but it's possible for a user in your organization to proactively create or configure a DAG that exposes those values in Airflow task logs.
-Airflow task logs are visible to all team members in the Airflow UI and accessible in your Astronomer Cluster's Amazon S3 bucket.
+Airflow task logs are visible to all Workspace members in the Airflow UI and accessible in your Astronomer Cluster's Amazon S3 bucket.

 To avoid exposing secret values in task logs, instruct your team to not log environment variables in DAG code.
 At this time, there is no way for Astronomer to prohibit this.